lowRISC/riscv-elf-psabi-sanity-checker/README.md

 # RISC-V ELF psABI Sanity Checker (for C compilers)

-This directory contains a set of C files to check a C compiler complies with the basic parts of the [RISC-V ELF psABI specification](../riscv-elf.md).
+This repository contains a set of C files to check a C compiler complies with the basic parts of the [RISC-V ELF psABI specification][riscv-elf-psabi-doc].

 To check your compiler, run: